OZTaekOppa/FastaHandler/README.md

 	1. python 3: Call python 3
 	1. concatenate.py:  Call concatenate module
 	1. python3 concatenate.py --help: Check help menu
-		+ --input-seq: Indicate input single-line fasta files and their path
+		+ --input-seqs: Indicate input multiple single-line fasta files and their path (Separated by a space for each new fasta file)
 		+ --out: Indicate a concatenated output fasta file and its path
 		+ --t: Specify thread numbers (intergr only)
 		+ --mem: Specify memory numbers (integer only with Gb size)